There are many legal mistakes made by startups. If you had to name one legal mistake that you made in your new business, what would it be?

 - Terms and Conditions – this is the third policy you should post on your website to outline your website rules and they form a legally binding contract between you (the owner of the website) and your visitors or customers.

 Learn more about each website policy in this blog post or watch the video below! (don’t forget to subscribe to my YouTube channel as well)

 Use this Starter legal bundle (prepared by a lawyer) to get done with all your website legal policies and protect your startup.

-One legal mistake startups sometimes make is failing to seek out the correct legal counsel.
+One legal mistake startup entrepreneurs sometimes make is failing to seek out the correct legal counsel or law firms.
 For sake of simplicity or to minimize costs, founders may try to contract with a single attorney instead of consulting with specialists in areas such as tax law, contract law, and intellectual property rights law.